carpentries/instructor-training/_episodes/05-memory.md

 * Labelling diagrams or flow charts (may also be organized as a fill-in-the-blank)

 For more on computational exercises, see this [blog post by Greg Wilson][GW-exercise-post].

-### Group Work

-During the process of participatory live coding, you can pause briefly for learners to accomplish small tasks, or you may occasionally reserve a few of them, or create an additional longer exercise, to be worked in small groups.
-The former is better for minimizing cognitive load; the latter adds the benefit of *elaboration* to the process.

-Elaboration, or explaining your work, has demonstrated benefits for learning and supports transfer to long-term memory.
-This is one reason why *teaching* is one of the most effective ways to learn!
-Group work can feel uncomfortable at first and consumes time in a workshop, but learners often rate group work as a high point for enjoyment and learning in a workshop.
-This is also a great opportunity for helpers to circulate and address lingering questions or engage with more advanced discussions.

-At an in-person workshop, a third option is to match participants up for "pair programming," in which one learner (usually the less advanced of the pair) does the typing and the other discusses choices and checks their work.
-This can add the benefit of elaboration without the time consumption of breakout groups.
-However, implementing this method smoothly can take practice.

 ### What to Display